Change Data Capture, CDC, Database Replication, Data Synchronization, Real-time Data

 Summary

 Change Data Capture is a foundational pattern for modern data architectures, enabling real-time data synchronization without the performance penalties and limitations of traditional batch approaches.
-Log-based CDC, implemented through tools like Debezium, provides the most robust solution by capturing all database changes with minimal source impact.
+Log-based CDC, implemented through tools like Debezium 2.5+, provides the most robust solution by capturing all database changes with minimal source impact.

-By integrating CDC with streaming platforms like Kafka, organizations build event-driven architectures that keep multiple systems synchronized in real-time.
-This capability powers use cases from data warehouse loading to microservices communication.
+By integrating CDC with streaming platforms like Apache Kafka (see Apache Kafka for foundational concepts), organizations build event-driven architectures that keep multiple systems synchronized in real-time.
+As of 2025, CDC implementations benefit from Kafka 4.0's KRaft mode, improved exactly-once semantics, and mature Schema Registry integration.
+This capability powers use cases from real-time data warehouse loading to microservices communication.

 Sources and References